 We undertake no obligation to publicly update any forward-looking statement, whether as a result of new information, future events or otherwise.
-You are advised, however, to consult any additional disclosures we make in our Form 10-K, Form 10-Q and Form 8-K reports to the SEC.
+You are advised, however, to consult any additional disclosures we make in our Form 10-K, Form 10-Q and Form 8-K reports to the Securities and Exchange Commission, referred to herein as the SEC.
 Also note that we provide a cautionary discussion of risk and uncertainties under the caption "Risk Factors" in this prospectus.
 These are factors that we think could cause our actual results to differ materially from expected results.
 Other factors besides those listed here could also adversely affect us.
 This discussion is provided as permitted by the Private Securities Litigation Reform Act of 1995.